touying-typ/touying/themes/university.typ

 ///
 /// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///
-/// - `level` is the level of the heading.
+/// - level (int, none): is the level of the heading.
 ///
-/// - `numbered` is whether the heading is numbered.
+/// - numbered (boolean): is whether the heading is numbered.
 ///
-/// - `body` is the body of the section.
-It will be pass by touying automatically.
+/// - body (auto): is the body of the section.
+This will be passed automatically by Touying.
 #let new-section-slide(level: 1, numbered: true, body) = touying-slide-wrapper(self => {
   let slide-body = {
     set align(horizon)